-Some business redevelopment is already in progress including;

-- Burcott Lodge Farm in Burcott Lane, which was the old dairy, has undergone refurbishment into several small light industrial units. - Change of use of Cavan Farm has been approved
+Some business redevelopment is already in progress including Burcott Lodge Farm in Burcott Lane, which was the old dairy, has undergone refurbishment into several small light industrial units.

 WHY IS A NEIGHBOURHOOD PLAN NEEDED?

 Bierton, is a predominantly rural area, including Conservation Areas and green space, which the community considers important to protect.